mvolkmann/blog/src/flutter.md

 The `models` directory holds Dart source files that define classes that each describe a particular kind of data use in the application.
+Theses classes focus on data representation and not business rules.
 In an application that supports scheduling meetings, the model classes could include `User` and `Meeting`.
+To make it easy for other classes to import all of the model classes consider creating the file `data_layer.dart` that contains one `export` statement for each model source file.

-The `controllers` directory holds Dart source files that define classes that each define methods for performing actions supported by the application.
+The `controllers` directory holds Dart source files that define classes the business rules of the application.
+These classes define methods for performing actions supported by the application.
 For example, methods could include `createUser`, `updateUser`, `deleteUser`, `createMeeting`, `updateMeeting`, `deleteMeeting`, and `sendMeetingInvites`.

 The `views` directory holds Dart source files that define widgets that render the user interface of the application.
 For example, widgets could include `User`, `Meeting`, and `Calendar`.

+Some applications choose to create classes that combine the roles of models and controllers.

 ## Responsive UIs